 Sault Ste.
 Marie to Thunder Bay

-After your visit to Sault Ste.
+After visiting Sault Ste.
 Marie, explore the great places along the rugged northern shore of Lake Superior on this Northern Ontario road trip.
 There are opportunities to enjoy hiking trails, visit waterfalls and even beautiful sandy beaches.

 Be sure to check out our article Places to Visit on a Road Trip from Sault Ste.
 Marie to Thunder Bay for more details.